Does your brand have a unique voice, one that demands attention, that tells a story?

 Many of the qualities people want in their company can only come from a well-developed brand voice.
 If you want to really stand out, maintain a connection with your audience, and achieve reach across multiple channels, consistent brand voice guidelines are the answer.
 They can offer:

 - Differentiation: Your content differentiation factor is what sets you apart from the competition.
-This is what will make your brand memorable, especially compared to the competition.
+This is what will make your brand memorable.
 Remember, your brand voice is about how you say things, not just what you say.
 I’ll cover more about how to develop this in sections two and three.

 - Recognizability: Being different isn’t the same as being recognizable, but the two go together.
 If customers find your brand memorable, they can recognize it quickly.
-From a catchphrase, a symbol, and even from a single sentence in some cases.
-Your brand voice is about how you come off to your audience, and being consistent with this presentation helps you stay fresh in their minds.
+They’ll know your catchphrase, your symbol, or even a single sentence that epitomizes your brand.
+However you get it across, your brand voice determines how you’re perceived and your memorability.
+Staying consistent with this presentation helps you stay fresh in the mind of your audience.